 Bike clothes for touring are pretty much the same as what you’d put on for a day trip at home.
 With a few exceptions, of course, or there would be no need for me to write this section. 🙂

 First, get a pair of bike shorts with as thick padding as you can find.
-You may end up with a sore butt after a day of biking at home, and it might be much worse after completing the 300 km Vätternrundan in Sweden.
+You may end up with a sore butt after a day of biking at home, and it might hurt much worse after completing the 300 km Vätternrundan in Sweden.
 But all of that pales in comparison with what I experienced five days into my bike trip from Bilbao to Barcelona in the Pyrenees.
 The whole day was a pink haze of pain.
 I even tried padding my saddle with a folded up T-shirt.
 Sometimes the pain is caused by wrinkled up underwear, but if that isn’t the case, the only real solution is to wear in your butt with many many km of biking.
 Yeah, it sucks, but luckily that is also how you get in great bike shape!